lightward/mechanic-tasks/docs/delete-product-or-product-variant-metafields-in-bulk/README.md

 ## Documentation

-Use this task to delete all of your product or product variant metafields, optionally filtering by namespace or by namespace and key.
-This task will then delete all metafields found.
-This task comes with a test mode – use this first to make sure you're deleting the right things.

-With no configuration, this task will delete all product or product variant metafields.
+With no configuration, this task will delete all product or variant metafields.
 Configure it with a metafield namespace to only delete metafields with that namespace, or add both a namespace and key to get even more specific.
 Run this task with the test mode option enabled, the first time, to make sure you're deleting the right material.

 ## Installing this task